biosoda/voidext/README.md

 The exemplar data assertion box (ABox1) used to build the VoIDext is available in [ABox_examplar_data](ABox_examplar_data).
 Both  "ABox_paper_examples.ttl" and "ABox_application.ttl" files were considered during the VoIDext development.

-## OMA-UniProt-Bgee RDF datasets virtual links
+## Virtual links for OMA-UniProt-Bgee RDF datasets
 The real case study  assertion box (ABox) according to VoIDext is available in [ABox_examplar_data](ABox_examplar_data).

 Under-development application with federated query templates available at http://biosoda.expasy.org/ .